(2018-2019 Academic Year, Term 1)

 Part 3: Other challenges, other adaptations, other implications

 Thursday, Nov.
-8: More kinship (with a focus on kin-recognition cues)
+8: More kinship (Focus on kin-recognition cues)

 Tuesday, Nov.
-13: More parental investment (with a focus on parental care-giving)
+13: More parental investment (Focus on psychological mechanisms)

 Thursday, Nov.
 15: Reciprocity and cooperation